psalkowski/ngx-simple-select/README.md

 # ngx-simple-select

 Lightweight and simple custom select for Angular.
+Demo: https://stackblitz.com/edit/angular-nhwmv9

 ## Install
 If you use `npm`, enter: